acetic acid

 Origins

-Formed during ageing of beer.
-Tends to develop after the appearance of papery, tobacco and leathery notes, and after the loss of banana and bitter notes.
+Ethyl phenylacetate is formed during ageing of beer.
+It tends to develop after the appearance of papery, tobacco and leathery notes, and after the loss of banana and bitter notes.

 Confusions